B2.3 Use mental math strategies to increase and decrease a whole number by 1%, 5%, 10%, 25%, 50%, and 100%, and explain the strategies used.

 Prepare a series of problems that will allow the student to use strategies to increase and decrease a whole number.

-Project a problem on the whiteboard at the front of the classroom.
+Write a problem on the board or whiteboard at the front of the classroom.

-Give students time to think.
-Without necessarily solving it, each student must explain the strategy they would use to solve it.
-The use of a calculator, paper and pencil is not allowed.
+Without necessarily solving it, each student must think about and be prepared to explain the strategy they would use to solve it.
+The use of a calculator or paper and pencil is not allowed.
 Emphasize the strategy, not the calculations.
+Give students individual think time, and then ask them to discuss their strategies with the other students on their team.

-Once each student has presented their strategy to their team members, they use a strategy to solve the problem.
-Students compare their answers.
+Once each student has presented their strategy to their team members, they are to use their own strategy to solve the problem.
+Students should then compare their answers.

-Present students with 3 or 4 problems.
+Repeat the process with other problems.
 Choose numbers that allow the student to make connections with mental math strategies.

 Examples of problems